FlutterFlow/flutterflow-documentation/docs/resources/control-flow/functions/action-triggers.md

 ### Example: Swipe to delete cart items

-Let's walk through an example that demonstrates how to implement a "Swipe to Delete" feature for cart items using only Gesture Detectors.
+Let's walk through an example that demonstrates how to implement a "Swipe to Delete" feature for cart items **entirely** using Gesture Detectors.
 Here's a preview of how it works:

 <div style={{